 Triage and escalation pathways

 The study cohort comprised 954 patients who were enrolled in the utilization management program.
-These patients consistently provided their vital signs via remote patient monitoring and engaged in chronic care management for 6+ months.
-They were also subject to alerting, triage, and escalations as appropriate.
+Caret actively monitored their vital signs daily via remote patient monitoring and engaged in chronic care management for 6+ months.
+They were also subject to alert, triage, and escalation workflows as appropriate.

 Results

-Over the course of 6 months, an observable enhancement in the management of blood pressure and glucose levels has been noted.
-Specifically, there has been a more than twofold decrease in the frequency of elevated vital sign submissions on a monthly basis.
-The decline in adherence to monthly submission was found to be statistically insignificant.
+Over the course of 6 months, Caret Health’s interventions led to a significant improvement in blood pressure and glucose control.
+Specifically, there has been a more than twofold decrease in the frequency of abnormally elevated vital sign submissions on a monthly basis.
+Patient engagement and adherence persisted over the intervention period.

 Among the entire population cohort of 954 patients in a 6-month period.